Most advice on LinkedIn new-job posts forces a choice. Use the "I'm happy to share" auto-text. Or write something original. Pick a side.

 If we haven't connected yet, now's a good time.

-2. Your new role and company
+2. State your new role and company clearly.

-3. One specific thing you're excited about
+3. One specific thing you're excited about.

 Not "I'm excited for this opportunity."
 That says nothing.
 Instead: "I'll be building the product analytics team from scratch" or "I get to work on a problem I've been thinking about since grad school."
 Specificity makes the post real.

-4. Gratitude (specific, not generic)
+4. Gratitude (specific, not generic).

 "Thank you to my former team" is invisible.
 "Thank you to [Name] who spent an hour every Friday helping me prep for interviews" is memorable.
 Tag people.
 They'll comment, and that boosts your reach through the LinkedIn algorithm.

-5. A reason to engage
+5. A reason to engage.

 Ask a question.
 Invite connections.
 Offer to help others in a similar position.
 "What's one thing you wish you'd known in your first month?" works better than ending with a period and hoping for the best.